ridershow/JLP/index.md

     Blocks and preview them as you go along.</p></li></ol>
 - template: simple-footer
   block: footer-1
-  content: Made with ❤︎ in Canada
+  content: Made with ❤ in France

 ---